 Please ensure children are reading at least 3 times a week at home and that this is recorded in their reading record.

-Please use the bookmark your children have to support their reading.
+Please use this bookmark your children have to support their reading.
 Click here to view online.

 Additional ways to support your child/book lists: